gitchrisadams/HackerRank/README.md

-Varios puzzles, algorithms, and testing on HackerRank.com
+Various puzzles, algorithms, and testing on HackerRank.com